 Litter boxes are a fact of life for indoor cats.
 For the most part, felines and their litter box will live happily together.
 For a number of reasons, however, cats may stop using the litter box completely or occasionally eliminate outside of the box.
 How you manage and reverse these behaviors depends on the root cause of the problem.
 These five tips can help you deal with some of the most common reasons for litter box issues.

 1. Make the litter box more appealing

 Cats can be pretty particular about where they relieve themselves.
-The physical location of the litter box makes a big difference — avoid putting it too close to food, check that the temperature is comfortable, and be sure there aren’t off-putting odors.
+The physical location of the litter box or cat pan makes a big difference — avoid putting it too close to food, check that the temperature is comfortable, and be sure there aren’t off-putting odors.
 Consider, too, whether you need to choose a special type of box such as one with low sides for an older or arthritic pet.

 2. Pay attention to the litter